Team Ghost: History

 In Paris with the help of Jean-Philippe Talaga (who is the band A&R today) and bandmate Christophe Guérin, Nicolas Fromageau founded Team Ghost in 2007. the band released their first EP in April 2010 First act to be coined as “cold gaze” by the NME (for their mixture of Cold Wave and Shoegaze), Team Ghost released the EP "You Never Did Anything Wrong to Me", in 2010 through the English label Sonic Cathedral.
 In the fall of that year, they followed it with the EP "Celebrate What You Can't See" produced by Villeneuve.
-This collaboration resulted in Benoît de Villeneuve to join the band as composer together with bassist Pierre Blanc and drummer Félix Delacroix.
+This collaboration resulted in Benoît de Villeneuve joining the band as composer, together with bassist Pierre Blanc and drummer Félix Delacroix.